commit-overthink/sanae-bot-v2/README.md

 ## Config.json

-prefix: <string> the prefix that the bot scans messages for to recieve commands
+prefix: (string) the prefix that the bot scans messages for to recieve commands

-token: <string> the bot's token for connecting to Discord
+token: (string) the bot's token for connecting to Discord

-defaultCooldown: <int> default command cooldown
+defaultCooldown: (int) default command cooldown

-maxPollTime: <int> maximum time poll-start can be run for
+maxPollTime: (int) maximum time poll-start can be run for

 ## Command metadata

-name: <string> name of the command
+name: (string) name of the command

-aliases: <array> a list of alternative command names that the user can use
+aliases: (array) a list of alternative command names that the user can use

-description: <string> description of the command
+description: (string) description of the command

-args: <boolean> determines whether command arguments are required or not
+args: (boolean) determines whether command arguments are required or not

-guildOnly: <boolean> determines whether the command can only be used in a server
+guildOnly: (boolean) determines whether the command can only be used in a server

-cooldown: <int> sets a specific cooldown, default is in config file
+cooldown: (int) sets a specific cooldown, default is in config file

-usage: <string> shows the command's specific usage
+usage: (string) shows the command's specific usage

-usePolls: defines if a command uses the Polls modal (and hence uses the database)
+usePolls: (boolean) defines if a command uses the Polls modal (and hence uses the database)